 - Sticking with the royalty theme.
 Who is your favourite member of the Royal family?

 The Queen.
 I think she’s an example to us all: a well-informed woman who’s worked extremely hard, way beyond the age that most of us would be retiring to our armchair with the Radio Times and the biscuit tin, she’s maintained excellent relationships with her colleagues (you can barely find a politician from any party who doesn’t admire her), she’s raised four children, she’s coped with family tragedy (and embarrassments) as well as national disaster, employed hundreds of people, found her own style, never put a foot wrong… God bless you, ma’am.
 And your somewhat under-appreciated husband, who was a total catch.

-- To the readers of the blog, that may not be familiar with you or your writing, can tell us a bit about yourself and how you got into writing?
+- To the readers of the website, that may not familiar with you or your writing, can you tell us a bit about yourself and how you got into writing?

 - Was there ever a book that you read, that didn’t live up to the hype that surrounded it and left you disappointed?

 I’ve tried four times to read ‘Birdsong’, and just can’t get beyond about page 100; I’ve also tried and failed with ‘We Need to Talk About Kevin’.
 I don’t think it’s necessarily a problem with the book, though – sometimes your brain isn’t in the right place at that time.
 I’ve got a whole shelf of books I intend to come back to at some point – ditto, Pink Floyd, Bob Dylan and Wagner.